whocarescreative/blog/_posts/2019-05-20-creative-travel.md

 Travelling makes me feel like a kid.
 Looking at my new surroundings in awe.
 Running around with no sense of direction.

-Playing games too: trying to decipher the puzzling new language around me, attempting to understand the unwritten rules of my destination, and being the target of *Spot the Tourist*.
+Playing games too: trying to decipher the puzzling language around me, attempting to understand the unwritten rules of my destination, and being the target of *Spot the Tourist*.

 But when I’m on the road, there is one particular part of childhood I try to practice.